layoutBox/FlexLayout/README.md

 FlexLayout adds a nice Swift interface to the highly optimized [Yoga](https://github.com/facebook/yoga) flexbox implementation.
 Concise, intuitive & chainable syntax.

 Flexbox is an incredible improvement over UIStackView.
-It is simpler to use, much more flexible and amazingly performant.
+It is simpler to use, much more versatile and amazingly performant.

 > Yoga is a multiplatform CSS Flexbox implementation (iOS/Android/...).
 Yoga is also the layout engine of React Native.